Stockflare/trade-it/README.md

 If the user provides a bad answer then the response will be a success asking another question.

-A failure will raise a `TradeIt::Errors::LoginException` with the similar attributes:
+A failure will raise a `Trading::Errors::LoginException` with the similar attributes:
 ```
 { type: :error,
   code: 500,